CIBC-Internal/python/Doc/library/constants.rst

    specified exit code.

 .. data:: copyright
-          license
           credits

+   Objects that when printed or called, print the text of copyright or credits, respectively.

+.. data:: license

-   Objects that when printed, print a message like "Type license() to see the full license text", and when called, display the corresponding text in a pager-like fashion (one screen at a time).
+   Object that when printed, prints the message "Type license() to see the full license text", and when called, displays the full license text in a pager-like fashion (one screen at a time).